rschristian/parametric_equations/README.md

 To run the app from source:

 ```
-cargo run
+cargo run --release
 ```

 After the dependencies are downloaded and compiled, the visualizer should be ran.
+I do recommend running the release build, as there is a large performance increase over the debug build.

 ### Code Style